omae26/Python/README.md

 # Working with Numbers
 Under this I handled various operators, How to store numbers in a variable, How to convert a number into a string, and how to use various functions like abs(), pow() etc

 # Getting input from user
+Using the input() function to get inputs from users The input function returns a string, so we have to convert it to a number if we want to perform arithmetic operations on it

 # Building a simple calculator
 # Mad Libs Game